Learn how you can use generative artificial intelligence (GenAI) at CCCU and what conditions the University has put on its use.

 To securely access Copilot log into copilot.microsoft.com using your CCCU credentials.
 You will see a shield symbol when you are successfully logged in.

-You should still use caution when sharing personal or sensitive information online, including uploading photos.
+You should always use caution when sharing personal or sensitive information online, including uploading photos.

 Developing your reflective research and critical thinking skills is essential to your responsible use and consumption of GenAI outputs.